huggingface/blog/train-your-own-controlnet.md

 3. **Training the model**: Once your dataset is ready, it is time to train the model.
 This is the easiest part thanks to the [diffusers training script](https://github.com/huggingface/diffusers/tree/main/examples/controlnet).
 You'll need a GPU with at least 8GB of VRAM.

-[TODO: an image of our model with a condition and a generation]

 ## 1. Planning your condition
 To plan your condition, it is useful to think of two questions:
 1. What kind of conditioning do I want to use?